ppresto/aws-consul-arch/troubleshooting.md

 ```

 ### EKS - Helm Install manually to debug
 Manually install consul using Helm.
 The test.yaml below can be created from existing Terraform Output.
 Make sure you are using a [compatable consul-k8s helm chart version](https://www.consul.io/docs/k8s/compatibility).
-For Ent Consul make sure you create the k8s license secret in the correct namespace that the helm chart is expecting.
+For Ent Consul make sure you create the k8s license secret in the correct namespace that the helm chart is expecting (ex: consul).

-Creating license secret in -n consul
 ```
-secret=$(cat ./files/consul.lic)
+kubectl create namespace consul secret=$(cat ../../files/consul.lic)
 kubectl -n consul create secret generic consul-ent-license --from-literal="key=${secret}"
 ```